 The XSP has been successful in gaining learnings in a number of its key objectives and, in doing so, has directly and indirectly addressed multiple barriers to renewable integration challenges.
 In addition, these learnings have helped inform ongoing proceedings at the CPUC and CAISO.
 The XSP is also being looked at and utilized by other groups.
 For example, site hosts in PG&E's Electric Vehicle Charge Network (EVCN) program can meet the EVCN's load management plan requirement by participating in the XSP.
-Including EVCN participants in the XSP enables the pilot to incorporate a technology (electric vehicles) and customer classes (smaller commercial and multi-unit residential) that have been absent from the program.
+Including EVCN participants in the XSP will enable the pilot to incorporate a technology (electric vehicles) and customer classes (smaller commercial and multi-unit residential) that have been absent from the program.
+While remaining technology agnostic, the inclusion of new types of technologies and customer classes will provide expanded learnings in understanding which technologies may thrive with this new DR model.